 - 1. As described in the last section, add a new Label Merge Field (Defined Type) with a value of Person Photo and a MergeField containing the Lava "[{{ Person | ZebraPhoto}}]". - 2.
-Photos are always printed as squares; you can adjust the size by adding the length of one side as a parameter in the merge field Lava: [{ Person | ZebraPhoto:'203' }}.
-This would print a photo one inch by one inch on a 203-dpi printer.
+Photos are always printed as squares; you can adjust the size by adding the length of one side as a parameter in the merge field Lava: [{ Person | ZebraPhoto:'208'}}.
+This would print a photo slightly larger than one inch by one inch on a 203-dpi printer.
+Note: the size parameter must be a multiple of 8 to avoid printing a black bar at the right side of the label.
 Coming soon: the ability to rotate your photos. - 3.
-While editing your custom label's ZPL file (.prn), add two new lines exactly like in this snippet (anywhere between the ^LL and ^XZ commands):
+While editing your custom label's ZPL file (.prn), add three new lines exactly like in this snippet (anywhere between the ^LL and ^XZ commands):

 '''

 ^LL812

 ...

 ^FDPhoto^FS

 ^F025,68^XGR:LOGO.PNG^FS

 ...

+^IDR:LOGO.PNG

 ^XZ

 '''

 - 4. The first line performs the magic of downloading and storing the photo in the printer's memory, and the second recalls it from memory and places it on the label.
-(25,68) is the coordinate of the upper left corner of the printed image (you can adjust this to place the image where you want it on the label). - 5.
+(25,68) is the coordinate of the upper left corner of the printed image (you can adjust this to place the image where you want it on the label).
+The last line deletes the image from printer memory so it doesn't print again on the next check-in if that person doesn't have a profile photo. - 5.
 Lastly, when you upload your new check-in label's ZPL file (.prn) into Rock, link the Photo on the label to the Person Photo merge field.